The KLEVER survey: Nitrogen abundances at $z\sim$2 and probing the existence of a fundamental nitrogen relation: DATA AND DERIVED QUANTITIES

 To report an emission line as detected, we set thresholds on both the SNR and the percentage error on the final parameters.
 We require the strongest line observed in a given band (H$\alpha$, [\ion{O}{III}], [\ion{O}{II}], [\ion{S}{III}]) to have a SNR>3 and a percentage error on the flux of less than 33\%.
 For the weaker lines within these bands, which are tied to the detection of the strongest line, we reduce the requirements to a SNR>2 and percentage error of less than 50\%.
 We obtain a detection rate of 88\% for H$\alpha$, 62\% for [\ion{N}{II}]$\lambda$6584, 45\% for [\ion{S}{II}]$\lambda$6717 and 38\% for [\ion{S}{II}]$\lambda$6731.
 We note that the lower detection rate for the [\ion{S}{II}] emission line doublet is partly driven by these lines falling primarily at the far end of the $K$-band, where rising thermal emission causes increased noise in the near-infrared spectra. [\ion{O}{III}] is detected for 60\% of the sample, and H$\beta$ in 52\%.
 Within the 129 galaxies for which the [\ion{O}{II}]$\lambda\lambda$3727,29 doublet can be observed, we obtain a detection rate of 72\%, whilst for the galaxies at $z$ $\approx$ 1.4, we detect [\ion{S}{III}]$\lambda$9530 in 45\% of objects.

 The analysis within this paper relies on the simultaneous detection of several rest frame optical emission lines needed to derive the metallicity and nitrogen abundance.
 As such, we include only KLEVER galaxies for which the [\ion{O}{II}], H$\beta$, [\ion{O}{III}], H$\alpha$ and [\ion{N}{II}] emission lines have all been detected.
 We remove a further 6 galaxies from our analysis that were identified as potential AGN based off of their position on the [\ion{N}{II}]-BPT diagram using the classification from \cite{Kauffmann_2003b}.
 As described for the local sample in Section \ref{SDSS_into}, the Balmer decrement was used to correct all emission lines for reddening.
 To ensure this correction is applicable to the full sample, we remove 3 galaxies that have spuriously large Balmer decrements, potentially caused by strong OH emission lines near the H$\beta$ line corrupting the fit to the data.
+When any line ratio involves an extinction-corrected emission line (e.g. N2O2), we account for the uncertainty from the correction as follows.
+We perturb the H$\alpha$ and H$\beta$ fluxes within their respective errors, before using the perturbed Balmer decrement ratio to calculate the extinction corrected fluxes and using them to calculate the appropriate extinction-corrected line ratio.
+If a perturbed Balmer decrement falls below the intrinsic case B value of 2.87, we do not correct for extinction.
+We repeat this process 1000 times and take the errors on the extinction-corrected line ratio to be the 16th and 84th percentiles of the resulting distribution.
+To get a final error estimate for the corrected ratio, these extinction errors are summed in quadrature with the error on the line ratio propagated from the uncorrected line flux measurements.
+We note that the error from the uncorrected line fluxes is still dominant over the error introduced from the extinction correction.

 The final sample of KLEVER galaxies analysed within this paper then consists of 37 galaxies, 6 of which are lensed, spanning a range of 10$^{9.5}$ < M$_*$/M$_{\sun}$ < 10$^{11.5}$ in stellar mass.